kliamp/Arizona/README.md

-# Arizona
+# Arizona (by Brooklyn inc)
-The new modern discord token grabber &amp; stealer, with discord password &amp; token even when it changes (old.
+The new modern discord token grabber & token stealer, with discord password & token even when it changes (old.
 PirateStealer)